psychowood/cookidump/README.md

 This program allows you to dump all recipes on [Cookidoo](https://cookidoo.co.uk) websites (available for different countries) for offline and posticipate reading.
 Those recipes are valid in particular for [Thermomix/Bimby](https://en.wikipedia.org/wiki/Thermomix) devices.
-In order to dump the recipes, a valid subscription is needed.
+In order to dump the recipes, a valid subscription (or a trial one) is needed.

 The initial concept of this program was based on [jakubszalaty/cookidoo-parser](https://github.com/jakubszalaty/cookidoo-parser).